manthanmk66/SDM-AWS/Cdac Online Assesment.md

 # CDAC Assesment Portal

 ## Document
 System Requirement Specification Document

 ### Title
 System Reqruiement Spefication for CDAC Assesment Portal

 ## Team:
 Student,Exam Cell, Architect,Exam Coordinator, invigilator , System Analyst

 ## Objective (Purpose):
 Cdac online assesment is used for giving students an opportunity to make their career brighter.It will help students to take admission according to their preparation and knowledge.

 ## Scope :
 This system allows filtering knowlegable students from other students.

+## Functional Requirement:
+It must be an easy to handle interface

+student must not panic beacuse of UI interface

+student should be able to mark their questions if they want to solve later on

+all solved questions must be set to green

+All questions with only numbers should be visible to student such that they can easily switch to another quetion with it.And also they can move to previous and next question without any difficulty.

+Size of font should be proper such that it can increase readability of questions and options.

+After selecting options delay must not be there for selected options.

+There should be an option unmarking the answers.

+All the unanswered questions should be in red colour.

+Solved and unsolved question number count should be display on top left side of screen.

+Timer for exam must be shown on Top right corner.It will start when student begin their exam.

 ## NonFunctional Requirement: